Five Simple Steps To Demonstrate The Full Value of Marketing

 I have two daughters under the age of ten, and I am trying to instill in them an appreciation for and understanding of the value of money.
 Every week our girls get an allowance, and we discuss where and how they want to use their money.
 We have often been pleasantly surprised at some of their spending choices.

 In B2B organizations, leaders may be surprised at all the ways marketing contributes to the business, as marketing may not be fully communicating its value.
 The notion of marketing accountability is not something new — these roles have always been accountable for the size of the marketing database, the number of people who attend an event, the click-through rate on an email campaign and, ultimately, pipeline contribution.
 What has changed is the level of accountability, the importance of the things we are accountable for and to whom we are accountable.
 Some may argue that this is a positive change, but many CMOs still find it challenging to demonstrate where marketing adds value to the business.
-Our 2019 Global CMO Study showed that marketing’s contribution to the business is one of the top five areas that will influence the marketing strategy over the next two years.

 Today, more than ever before, marketing leaders have access to a plethora of data.
 They have been using that data to develop better dashboards and conduct before-and-after analysis to show how their efforts impact the business.
 And yet the struggle to communicate marketing’s value persists.
 Although we can’t give up on these efforts, one thing is clear: They are not enough.
 As one of the CMOs I was speaking with put it: “There are people who understand what we do and there are also stakeholders who don’t know or don’t even believe what we do.”